keras-team/keras-io/guides/md/preprocessing_layers.md

 [tf.distribute](https://www.tensorflow.org/api_docs/python/tf/distribute) API
 for running training across multiple machines.

-In general, preprocessing layers should be placed inside a `strategy.scope()` and called either inside or before the model as discussed above.
+In general, preprocessing layers should be placed inside a `tf.distribute.Strategy.scope()` and called either inside or before the model as discussed above.

 ```python